cfpb/cf-grid/README.md

   as a problem on rows with very many columns, which is not likely to happen in real-world layout scenarios, so we are electing to ignore the issue at this time.
 * **Prefix/Suffix not supported in IE7** – It doesn't seem to be able to handle percentage-based padding.
-* **Compiled CSS can be very large** – It is essential that static assets are served gzipped, which can reduce the filesize of repetitive CSS dramatically (on the order of 90%).
+* **Compiled CSS can be very large** –
+  If you're using the legacy mode (where all of the classes are generated for you), it is essential that static assets are served gzipped, which can reduce the filesize of repetitive CSS dramatically (on the order of 90%).